-Eric: If we were interested and we thought there was potential and we weren’t kidding ourselves, and we aren’t usually, what we would do is offer that person a contract, which is usually a one or two‑year contract, to provide the sales, marketing and distribution services, the Midpoint trade books on their behalf for a period of time for a percentage of sales that varies based on who the publisher is.
+Eric: If we were interested and we thought there was potential and we weren’t kidding ourselves, and we aren’t usually, what we would do is offer that person a contract, which is usually a one or two‑year contract, to provide the sales, marketing and distribution services, the Midpoint trade books.

 Ron Pramschufer: And is there a typical percentage?

 Eric: It varies.
 It’s in the 20’s somewhere, so say mid 20’s, 25 percent, 24 percent, 26 percent.
 One book publisher sometimes is as high as 28 percent.
 They usually don’t go to 30 percent.

 Ron Pramschufer: Okay, now that should – some people know about places – I believe it’s like biblio charges – a discount off of the top number, which includes their commission, so yours is basically your commission is after the sale?